MicrosoftDocs/azure-stack-docs/azure-stack/includes/resource-provider-va-rotate-secrets-rotate.md

 Open an elevated PowerShell console and complete the following steps to determine the properties required to rotate the resource provider's secrets:

 1. Sign in to your Azure Stack Hub environment using your operator credentials.
 See [Connect to Azure Stack Hub with PowerShell](../operator/azure-stack-powershell-configure-admin.md) for PowerShell sign-in script.
-Be sure to replace all placeholder values appropriate to your environment, such as endpoint URLs and directory tenant name.
+Be sure to use the PowerShell Az cmdlets (instead of AzureRM), and replace all placeholder values, such as endpoint URLs and directory tenant name.

 2. Run the `Get-AzsProductDeployment` cmdlet to retrieve a list of the latest resource provider deployments.
 The returned `"value"` collection contains an element for each deployed resource provider.
 Find the resource provider of interest and make note of the values for these properties:
    - `"name"` - contains the resource provider product ID in the second segment of the value.